tangentsoft/pidp8i/doc/os8-run.md

-# `os8-run`: A Scripting Language for Driving OS/8
+# os8-run: A Scripting Language for Driving OS/8

 ## History and Motivation

 In the beginning, the PiDP-8/I project shipped a hand-made and hand-maintained OS/8 disk image.
-This image had multiple problems, and sometimes the by-hand "fixes" to those problems caused other problems.
+This image had multiple problems, and sometimes the by-hand fixes to those problems caused other problems.

 For the 2017.12.22 release, [we][auth] created a tool called `mkos8` which creates this disk programmatically based on the user's configuration choices.
+This has many virtues:

+*   The OS/8 system media is created from pristine source media, rather than being built up in an undocumented *ad hoc* fashion.

+*   The build sequence is documented in the source code of `mkos8`, rather than being a mysterious product of history, most of which happened before the OS/8 media came under version control.

-Not only does this allow the disk image to be created, it also allows it to be [tested][tm], because the process is purposefully done in a way that it is [reproducible][rb].
+*   The build products can be [tested][tm], because the process is purposefully done in a way that it is [reproducible][rb].

+*   Because `mkos8` is written in Python, we have a full-strength scripting language for making the build conditional.
+As of the 2017.12.22 release, there are potentially 65,635 different build configurations, whereas the old manual process produced just one OS/8 system disk image.

-That process worked fine for the limited scope of problem it was meant to cover: creation of an OS/8 V3D RK05 image meant for use with SIMH's PDP-8 simulator, configured in a very particular way.
+That process worked fine for the limited scope of problem it was meant to
+cover: creation of an OS/8 V3D RK05 image meant for use with SIMH's PDP-8 simulator, which was configured in a very particular way.
 It doesn't solve a number of related problems that should be simple extensions to the idea:

 *   What if we want a different version of OS/8, such as V3F?